We may receive compensation when you use Coinbase. This post contains affiliate links. Disclosure.

 You may also have to enter your 2FA code to confirm the purchase.

 Selling cryptocurrency is a very similar process.
-The main difference is that you cannot sell using a credit card.
+The main difference is that you cannot sell cryptocurrency using a credit card (unless you are a UK or EU resident).
 You must sell using either a bank account or a USD account that will hold your money on Coinbase.

 To deposit cryptocurrency to your Coinbase account, or to send it to another account, first select the “Accounts” tab.